ruben-ilciuc/custom-amplify-auth/README.md

 }))
 ```

 We are going to use the refresh token thunk every time our application is rendered.
-In order to keep the user authenticated in our application we need to set the user attributes in the reducer, because then the page is refreshed we lose all the data from redux.
+In order to keep the user authenticated in our application we need to set the user attributes in the reducer, because when the page is refreshed we lose all the data from redux.

 ```typescript
 builder.addCase(refreshToken.rejected, (state) => ({